pablogila/TileMapDual_godot_node/README.md

 ## Installation and usage

-Just copy the `TileMapDual.gd` script to your project to start using the new custom node.
+Just copy `TileMapDual.gd` from the scripts folder to your project to start using the new custom node.

 You have to create a `TileMapDual` node with your own 2x2 tileset, following the [standard godot tileset](https://user-images.githubusercontent.com/47016402/87044518-ee28fa80-c1f6-11ea-86f5-de53e86fcbb6.png).
 And that's it!
 You can now start sketching your level with the fully-filled tile, indicated here: